alttch/pulr/README.md

 everything is almost the same, except Pulr is told to produce "short" (id=value) JSON output and option *-M id* for ndj2influx can be omitted.

-It's recommended to hide password from command line arguments, use *INFLUXDB_AUTH* env variable:
+It's recommended to hide password from command line arguments using *INFLUXDB_AUTH* env variable:

 ```shell